RishiSingla04/Triangle-Madness-Assignment/README.md

 How to use the program:
 - Download both files
-- Launch an IDE and upload both files to the IDE
+- Launch a java compiler and upload both files to the compiler
 - Click run and the program should work as designed